QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

     plot_paths(pp, 0.3, k_ss/3, [150, 75, 50, 25], k_ss=k_ss);

-The Turnpike Property
+A Turnpike Property
 ======================

-The following calculation indicates that when  :math:`T` is very large, the optimal capital stock is  close to its steady state value most of the time.
+The following calculation indicates that when  :math:`T` is very large, the optimal capital stock stays close to its steady state value most of the time.

 .. code-block:: python3